Emma Dowrick

 About me

-I work with young people (13 years and over) and adults focusing on the person and their issues.
-This could also include building self awareness, looking at what's going on for you right now, changing unhelpful behaviours, making choices, life events such as loss and bereavement.
-This could also include looking into your past to see what impact your childhood may have had on the way you feel now, for example the impact of abuse/ bullying or not feeling you 'fit in' with society Whatever your need we can work together at your own pace.
+I work with young people (16 years and over) and adults focusing on the person and their issues.
+This could also include building self awareness, looking at what's going on for you right now, changing unhelpful behaviours, making choices, relationships and life events such as loss and bereavement.
+This could also include looking into your past to see what impact your childhood may have had on the way you feel now, for example the impact of abuse/ bullying or not feeling you 'fit in' with society.
+Whatever your need we can work together at your own pace.

-I have worked for nearly 30 years teaching and working in education.
-I currently am a Level 2 and 3 Counselling tutor supporting students in their journey of self discovery and change.
-I understand the pressure and demands of working in education and the impact it can have on oneself - physically and emotionally.
+I have worked for 30 years teaching and working in education.
+I currently am a CPCAB Level 2 and 3 Counselling tutor supporting students in their journey of self discovery and change.
+I understand the anxiety and demands of working in education and the impact it can have on oneself - physically and emotionally.

 Training, qualifications & experience